CHILDREN WITH CEREBRAL PALSY (CP)

 - Selective dorsal rhizotomy (SDR) – a procedure where 30 percent to 50 percent of sensory nerves are cut to decrease spasticity.

 Our orthopedic doctors only consider surgery when other less invasive treatments and therapies have been tried without success.
-Orthopedic surgery can be performed on bones, ligaments, joints, tendons, muscles, and nerves.
+Orthopedic surgery provides remedies for bones, ligaments, joints, tendons, muscles, and nerves.

 Each patient’s condition is unique, and therefore, treatment and surgery for those with Cerebral Palsy do not follow a set protocol.
 To repeat, every patient is different from any other, but the goal is always the same, and that is to improve the quality of life.

-The focus of our practice for Cerebral Palsy patients is to reduce or eliminate pain, improve impairments, optimize independence and self-care, improve movement, balance, and coordination, and thus, improve the wellbeing of the patient.
+The focus of our practice for Cerebral Palsy patients is to reduce or eliminate pain, improve impairments, optimize independence and self-care, improve movement, balance, and coordination, and thus, improve the well-being of the patient.
 When considering orthopedic surgery options, the benefits are weighed against the risk of surgery.
-Not all deformities need to be corrected, and our doctors will weigh the risks and benefits with the family.
+Not all deformities need correction, and our doctors will weigh the risks and benefits with the family.

 Surgery is often used to improve: